-Both forms have their own advantages and disadvantages.
-The series resistance only consumes that quantity of current which passes into the primary of the coil; when the coil is switched off, no current passes through the resistance should the main switch be left on, and for this reason it is economical in use, and does not heat up to any appreciable extent.
-It is, however, impossible with this arrangement to measure the voltage across the primary terminals.
+Both forms have their own advantages and disadvan-

+tages.
+The series resistance consumes only that quantity of current which is passed into the primary, and for that reason is economical in use and does not heat to any appreciable extent.
+It is, however, impossible to measure with this arrangement the actual voltage across the primary terminals.

 The shunt resistance is somewhat wasteful as regards current, as it not only consumes that quantity of current which is necessary for the coil, but also a certain amount is absorbed in the resistance itself.
-It has, however, the advantage that the tension across the primary terminals of the coil can be measured.
+It has, however, the advantage that with it one can measure the potential across the primary.